shyftmoving/technical-documentation/branching-strategy.md

 - make sure that the `development` branch is up-to-date with its remote counterpart
 - naming convention: `feature/JIRA_TICKET_ID`.
-Example: `feature/SP-123` where `SP-123 is the ide of the ticket in Jira, a developer started to work on.
+Example: `feature/SP-123` where `SP-123` is the id of the ticket in Jira, a developer started to work on.
 - do the implementation and sync often with the `development` branch.

 ## release branches